pr4aveen/tp/docs/DeveloperGuide.md

 ### Immutability

+Done by Farrell Nah Jun Hao

 `Projects`, `Tasks`, `Timers`, and `WorkDurations` are immutable.
 This means that anytime a project's details are changed, a new object is created with the new details, and the model is updated with the new object.

 Notable examples include:

-* Starting/Stopping a Timer: A new object is created with the updated timer state and durations,
+* Starting/Stopping a Timer: A new object is created with the updated timer state and durations.
 * Editing a Project: A new object is created with the new project's details, with the same timer and durations recorded.

 Below is an example of what happens when a project's timer is stopped: